jmbealer/my-knowledge-base/linux-commands.md

 *wget* - the non-interactive network downloader
 *curl* - transfer a URL
-*chmod* - change file mode bits
+*chmod* - change file mode bits chmod [<set><action><permissions>]... file set
+    u - user: the user who owns the file. g - group: the group who owns the file. o - others: anyone other than the user owner or member of the group owner. a - all: refer to the user, group and others. action
+    + - add the permission, if necessary.
+    = - specify the exact permission.
+    - - remove the permission, if necessary. permissions r - read: the file can be read. w - write: the file can be written to. x - execute: the file can be executed.
+    X - execute: the file can be executed if it is a directory or if any execute permission is already set. s - setuid/setgid: the file is executed with the permissions of the owner/group. t - sticky: the file can only be deleted by the owner. u - user: the user who owns the file. g - group: the group who owns the file. o - others: others who are not the user or in the group. a - all: all users.
 *chown* - change file owner and group
 *umask* - get or set the file mode creation mask
 *ps* - report a snapshot of the current processes